Fluctuation-dissipation relation for a Bose-Einstein condensate of photons: Abstract

 \section{Abstract}

 For equilibrium systems, the magnitude of thermal fluctuations is closely linked to the dissipative response to external perturbations.
 This fluctuation-dissipation relation has been described for material particles in a wide range of fields.
 Here we experimentally probe the relation between the number fluctuations and the response function for a Bose-Einstein condensate of photons coupled to a dye reservoir, demonstrating the fluctuation-dissipation relation for a quantum gas of light.
-The observed agreement of the scale factor with the environment temperature directly confirms the thermal nature of the optical condensate.
+The observed agreement of the scale factor with the environment temperature both directly confirms the thermal nature of the optical condensate and demonstrates the validity of the fluctuation-dissipation theorem for a Bose-Einstein condensate.

 The fluctuation-dissipation theorem, relating the thermal fluctuations of a system at temperature $T$ to its response to an external perturbation by the thermal energy $\kB T$, is a cornerstone of statistical mechanics~\cite{Callen:1951,Kubo:1966}.
-Experimentally, it has been observed in a wide range of systems, {\it e.g.}, with particles undergoing Brownian motion~\cite{Einstein:1905}, the statistical fluctuations of electrical currents in resistors~\cite{Johnson:1928}, and more recently also in cold atomic gas settings~\cite{Esteve:2006,Mueller:2010,Sanner:2010}.
+Experimentally, it has been observed in a wide range of systems, {\it e.g.}, with particles undergoing Brownian motion~\cite{Einstein:1905}, the statistical fluctuations of electrical currents in resistors~\cite{Johnson:1928}, and more recently also in cold atomic gas settings~\cite{Esteve:2006,Mueller:2010,Sanner:2010}, including two-dimensional Bose superfluids in the strongly interacting regime~\cite{Gemelke:2009,Hung:2011}.
 The relation provides an elegant approach to access microscopic properties of a system (fluctuations) by probing the response on a macroscopic level (dissipation), allowing to determine equilibrium quantities such as the structure factor, which would be difficult to access otherwise~\cite{Blumkin:2013,Christodoulou:2021}.
-In atomic Bose-Einstein condensates, where thermal fluctuations of the particle number are strongly suppressed and have only been observed at temperatures very close to the critical temperature~\cite{Kristensen:2019}, a corresponding fluctuation-dissipation relation could so far not be probed.